Phazzie/mixitfixit/refactoring_guide.md

 *   **Rapid Development Compromises:** The initial focus on rapid development might have led to shortcuts that now hinder long-term maintainability.
 *   **Project Guidelines:** The project aims to adhere to software development best practices:
     *   **Single Responsibility Principle (SRP):** Ensure each function, module, and component has a single, well-defined responsibility.
+    * **Steel manning**: Implement steel manning, to make sure the code follows the user experience and guidelines.
     *   **Don't Repeat Yourself (DRY):** Eliminate code duplication and promote code reuse.
     *   **Keep It Simple, Stupid (KISS):** Simplify overly complex code.
     *   **Modularity:** Organize the code into independent modules for better organization and maintainability.